chrisliu298/chrisliu298/README.md

-I like to control what neural networks learn and how they behave.
+I like to control how neural networks learn and behave.